 Annamrita – Food for Life

-Food for Life Global’s principle affiliate, the Annamrita program, founded by ISKCON Food Relief Foundation (IFRF), believes in providing children with the right nutrition to support their education.
+Food for Life Global’s principle affiliate, the Annamrita program, founded by Krishna Food Relief Foundation, believes in providing children with the right nutrition to support their education.
 IFRF’s Annamrita program is based on the belief that ‘you become what you eat’.
 The nutritious meals this program serves daily encourages over a million children to attend school.

 One of their goals is to help every child in India get a full education by providing wholesome meals.
 They are currently serving 1.2 million meals daily from 24 high-tech kitchens across 10 states.